The Very Definitely Final Dungeon

-- Morrowind - The Big Bad's lair is in the heart of an active volcano.
+- Morrowind - The heart of an active volcano.

 - Oblivion - The Imperial City overrun by hordes of Daedra

-- Skyrim - The "afterlife."
+- Skyrim - The Nordic afterlife of Sovngarde.
 For extra bonus points, the background music actually chants your title.

 Shoot Em Up

 - Front Mission: Gun Hazard scores a double; first defeating The Society by crashing their enormous flying carrier, then (surprise!) it's time to head up the Atlas space elevator which has been on the map since the beginning of the game but never given you a reason to visit until now.